liviuspenter/TIM3_AML/README.md

 # TIM3 expression in AML

-Focused scRNA-seq reanalysis of AML datasets with regard to *HAVCR2* (encoding TIM3) expression and its ligands.
+Focused scRNA-seq reanalysis of AML datasets with regard to *HAVCR2* (encoding TIM3) expression and its ligands.<br>
-Data needs to be downloaded from NCBI Geo / figshare.
+The data needs to be downloaded from NCBI Geo / figshare.<br>
+The analyses use a bone marrow reference data, which will have to be generated as well using the vignette provided by Seurat.

-Utilized datasets:
+## Utilized datasets:

 ### normal bone marrow